Table of Contents

 Brands that get product development right are using information to inform their process.
 They are using data in product rollouts and how new features are used to inform future product development.

 These metrics can be more than just simple usage data.
 The explosion of different data types has provided much better insights into how customer use a product.

-New data sets are being mapped over existing data sources to provide even more insight to product designers.
-It's not just about when and how much the customer interacts with the brand.
+Powerful data mapping techniques are being used to map new datasets over existing data sources to provide even more insight to product designers.
+It’s not just about when and how much the customer interacts with the brand.

 It’s now about looking at where and why customers use a product or interact with your brand.
 The top brands are using this data to inform their decision making.
 Extra datasets, such as location can give far more insights into how your product is being used.